 In times of crisis, however, the land of freedom and unlimited possibilities can also show its limits quite quickly for visa holders who are not affected by job losses - in the truest sense of the word!

-The US government has decided to provide stimulus checks of $1,200 to US citizens in order to limit the negative effects of the corona crisis on the US economy.
+In March, the US government decided to provide financial support in the form of so-called stimulus checks of $1,200 to US citizens in order to limit the negative effects of the Corona crisis on the US economy.

-These stimulus checks will also be paid out to Green Card holders living in the USA!
+These stimulus checks were also paid out to Green Card holders living in the USA!
+Currently the US government is even discussing a second round of stimulus checks for the US population.

 Especially Green Card holders do not have to worry about their future residence status!
 Receiving the stimulus check does not count as a public charge under the new USCIS rules.
 Therefore, the possible future application for American citizenship is not in danger.